clbarnes/jeiss-specs/README.md

 ## General notes

-- The value of `FileMagicNum` must be 3555587570
+- The value of `FileMagicNum` must be `3555587570` (`0xd3edf5f2`)
 - Arrays are in column-major ("Fortran") order.
 - Multi-byte data is in big-endian byte order, little-endian bit order.
 - Date is stored as `DD/MM/YYYY`, for some reason.
 - `specs/v0.tsv` is not a spec in its own right, but a core metadata common across all versions.
 In some cases, these fields determine the size of later metadata fields, so it's convenient to parse this first.
 - The image data begins at offset 1024, and has shape (`ChanNum`, `XResolution`, `YResolution`).
-- There may be a binary footer of indeterminate length, after the image data.

 Some of this information is encoded in `misc.toml`.

+### Footer

+Depending on the shape of images ([see here](https://github.com/clbarnes/jeiss-convert/issues/9#issue-1587896996)), the image data may be zero-padded at the end.

+After this padding, there is a "recipe" or "variant" block, which contains a LabView data structure containing additional metadata which cannot easily be deserialised by other applications.
+The `FileLength` metadata item indicates the byte offset where this block starts.

 ## dtype